TalaoDAO/oidc4vc-server/docs/source/api.rst

 Below list of scopes  :

-* user_issues_certificate : This scope allows your company to issue certificate signed by users
+* user:manage:certificate : This scope allows your company to issue/delete certificate signed by users
-* user_manages_partner : This scope allows your company to request, accept or reject partnership with all Identities on behalf of a user
+* user:manage:partner : This scope allows your company to request, accept or reject partnership with all Identities on behalf of a user
-* user_manages_referent : this scop allow your company to add or remove referent on behalf of a user
+* user:manage:referent : this scop allow your company to add or remove referent on behalf of a user

 Step 1, ask for a grant code with your scope list, nonce, state.